FEBRUARY MEDICAID NEWS RECAP

 Syrtis Solution’s February 2020 Medicaid News Recap: A roundup of Medicaid news, legislation, and industry developments relating to Medicaid integrity, cost avoidance, improper payments, fraud, waste, and abuse.

 The state agency that oversees Minnesota’s Medicaid program disclosed that it incorrectly paid up to $28.9 million over three years to managed care organizations and health care providers for tens of thousands of enrollees with duplicate personal accounts.
-The state Department of Human Services (DHS) said the overpayments stemmed from gaps in its electronic system for tracking eligibility and enrollment, which led to the creation of multiple personal identification numbers for more than 47,000 Minnesotans.
-The errors may have disrupted health care services for some Medicaid enrollees, who could have had claims delayed or denied because of problems with the computer system, according to a report sent to the state Legislature this week. read more
+The state Department of Human Services (DHS) said the overpayments stemmed from gaps in its electronic system for tracking eligibility and enrollment, which led to the creation of multiple personal identification numbers for more than 47,000 Minnesotans. read more

 Medicaid managed care organizations (MCOs) saved states and taxpayers billions on prescription drugs in 2018, a new report backed by the insurance industry found.
 Consulting firm The Menges Group analyzed the financial performance of MCOs on behalf of America’s Health Insurance Plans (AHIP) and found the private Medicaid plans accounted for $6.5 billion in net savings on drugs in fiscal 2018.
-Net costs per prescription in managed care were 27% lower than those for traditional Medicaid, according to the study.
-“When states rely on Medicaid managed care plans to provide integrated drug benefits to enrollees, they do even better and deliver more savings for taxpayers every day,” said AHIP CEO Matt Eyles in a statement.
-“This study shows that when the private and public sectors work together for better healthcare, everyone wins.” read more
+Net costs per prescription in managed care were 27% lower than those for traditional Medicaid, according to the study. read more

 surfKY NEWS, February 21